 The visit from Gething was at a time where he was eager for young people to pursue their career goals within Wales by passionately claiming “Young people do not have to “get out” of Wales to “get on”.

 Indigo wants to be a demonstration of this exact idea, and with the intention to expand, we hope to contribute greatly to the Welsh economy.
-On the visit to the Magor HQ, we showed the visitors the NOC, and gave an insight into how the team within the NOC works on a 27x7x365 working with customers and engineers from across the world.
+On the visit to the Magor HQ, we showed the visitors the Global Service Desk, and gave an insight into how the team works on a 27x7x365 working with customers and engineers from across the world.

 In September Indigo announced that it was now part of the Qualcomm Advantage Network.
 Qualcomm is a global leader in developing 5G edge computing.
 With a breadth of Qualcomm Technologies-based solutions addressing diverse vertical segments, Indigo now helps deliver greater efficiencies, cost savings, safety, and sustainability to cities and private industry as part of the Qualcomm Accelerator Network.